YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 guarded logic list  = 'Nil'
                     | 'Cons', '(', logic list member, logic list, ')';
 ```
-so that guarded logic lista are  signified by the constructor `Value` and the pure ones by `Var`.

 The type for a (polymorphic) logic list can then be implemented with mutual recursion
  as follows:
 ```ocaml